mapic/dockerized/README.md

 mapic help
 ```

-## Depends:
+## Depends
 - [Docker](https://docs.docker.com/engine/installation/) `>= 1.9.0`
 - [Docker Compose](https://docs.docker.com/compose/install/) `>= 1.5.2`
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-The `mapic cli` will try to install these automatically on Ubuntu and OSX.
+The Mapic CLI will try to install these automatically on Ubuntu and OSX.

 Mapic is built on Docker.
 Docker images for Mapic are available on the [Docker Hub](https://hub.docker.com/u/mapic/).